 A shocking suggestion, right?
 There is nothing gay about the Sentinel of Liberty.
 Sure, he represents America, all of it, even the gay bits, but that doesn’t mean he has to be gay any more than he has to be a snake-handling Appalachian evangelical or a zither-playing Portland hipster in an ironic pork pie hat.

 But in a perfect world, a tolerant world, a world that typifies the idealistic American aspiration towards life, liberty and the pursuit of happiness, Captain America could be gay, and no-one would think it outrageous.
 In that sense this would be superhero comics’ ultimate coming out story, and a terrific It Gets Better.
 Captain America should come out because it would be a great leap forward.

 If a gay Steve Rogers is too much to ask for, there is an option B. In the mid-80s Rogers was replaced as Captain America by one John Walker, who later operated under the codename U.S. Agent.
 He has generally been portrayed as more conservative than Cap, and he’s never had much of a love life.
 Making him gay could be a timely story about a self-loathing right wing closet case, or a rare positive representation of a gay Christian conservative.
 It might even be a humanizing story for an unpopular character.

 Those are my suggestions, but I could probably make a list five times as long.
 I think some of these characters really need to come out because their queerness has been so heavily hinted at; others have always previously been straight, and will likely remain so, but they are examples of characters who could believably be rewritten.

 The key point is that I think we need more diversity in superhero comics, and having some established characters come out should be a part of that.
-New gay characters are always welcome as well, but they’re hard to get off the ground.
+New LGBTQ characters are always welcome as well, but they’re hard to get off the ground.
 Out of the hundreds of established characters that exist, it seems sensible and fair to move a few of them into the gay or bisexual column.